LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-04-28-normalising-flows.md

 I generally agree with this view, but there are a few caveats to keep in mind throughout this post:

-- The function family $$ \mathcal{Q} $$ may not include anything that approximates the true posterior particularly well.
+- The function family $$\mathcal{Q}$$ may not include anything that approximates the true posterior particularly well.
     - For example, a Laplace approximation may struggle with a posterior involving a mixture model, where variables could be better described by an uninformative Dirichlet — something a Gaussian would approximate poorly.
-- As far as I know, there aren’t great tools to analyse convergence of variational inference the way we can with MCMC (e.g., using autocorrelation) or nested sampling (e.g., using $$ \text{dlogz} $$).
+- As far as I know, there aren’t great tools to analyse convergence of variational inference the way we can with MCMC (e.g., using autocorrelation) or nested sampling (e.g., using $$\text{dlogz}$$).
-    - That said, in my experiments, once the ELBO loss flattens out, further training usually doesn’t improve results much — and this has generally been “good enough.”
+    - That said, in my experiments, once the **ELBO** loss flattens out, further training usually doesn’t improve results much — and this has generally been “good enough.”

 Still, one of the strongest advantages I’ve found with variational methods is that they give you a **parametric** form for your posterior, which is extremely useful.
 More importantly, they convert the posterior estimation problem from one of **sampling** to one of **optimisation**.
 This makes the problem more tractable and opens the door to using modern optimisation techniques to speed up your analysis.

 ### The Formal Goal of Variational Inference

-Let’s say we approximate the posterior with a distribution $$ q_\Phi(z) \in \mathcal{Q} $$, where $$ \Phi $$ are the parameters controlling its shape.
+Let’s say we approximate the posterior with a distribution $$q_\Phi(z) \in \mathcal{Q}$$, where $$\Phi$$ are the parameters controlling its shape.
 Then, the formal objective of variational inference is:

 $$
 \DeclareMathOperator*{\argmin}{arg\,min}